 Keeping track of your IT resources is not an easy task, especially in enterprise-scale environments with hundreds of business applications, thousands of services, and myriads of dependencies among all of them.
 The problem gets even worse when speaking of the cloud – the flexibility of cloud services can be a curse to anyone who tries to maintain the infrastructure structured and organized.

-As an Azure architect, I’m often involved in the projects where customers struggle to manage their cloud services according to their expectations.
-Here are just a few complaints I hear lots of times to mention:
+As an Azure architect, I’m often involved in projects where customers struggle to manage their cloud services according to their expectations.
+Here are just a few complaints I hear a lot of times: